Close Search

 Nevada Mule Deer Hunting

-Nevada has some great genetics, and on good moisture years like this, it can really produce some great bucks.
+Nevada has some great genetics, and on good moisture years, it can really produce some great bucks.
 Southeastern Nevada is the more popular area when it comes to trophy class bucks.
 These units typically have lower tag numbers, great genetics, and thick enough cover for bucks to grow old.
-Those units produced a bunch of giant bucks, including the one on the cover of this magazine that will be the fourth largest buck ever harvested in Nevada.
-This is the largest mule deer killed in Nevada in the last 55 years.
+As for moisture this winter, most of the state is looking to be close to average with the exception of the better deer areas in the southeastern portion of the state.
+In the last two weeks, Nevada has been getting some good moisture, but it is more than likely going to still be drought conditions in the southern portion of the state.

 Go on More Hunts with Better Information, Join Huntin' Fool Today!